How to Make Date Paste

 Aside from all-natural pure dates, you can also season the paste with salt, vanilla extract, lemon zest, and other flavoring agents.

 Moreover, there are different kinds of this fruit you can use.
-For instance, excellent options for this date paste recipe include Omani, Medjool, and Ameri because of their rich flavor and color!
+For instance, excellent options for this recipe include Omani, Medjool, and Ameri because of their rich flavor and color!

 This post contains affiliate links, which means I earn commission income from qualifying purchases at no extra cost to you.
 Please read the full disclosure for more information.